Master of Culture and Arts, Photography

 - Improve your capacity to work professionally both on a national and an international level.

-- Deepen your artistic and photographic practice.
+- Enhance your artistic and photographic practice.

 - Develop your ability to plan and direct your own work to adapt to local, national and international conditions.

-- Deepen your professional networks.
+- Broaden your professional network.

 - Develop your ability to communicate and present your artistic work.